influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/administration/configuration.md

 Configuration of connections to third party input sources requires properties such as:

-* `bind-address` &ndash; address at which Kapacitor will receive data.
+* `bind-address` &ndash; Address at which Kapacitor will receive data.
-* `database` &ndash; database to which Kapacitor will write data.
+* `database` &ndash; Database to which Kapacitor will write data.
-* `retention-policy` &ndash; retentiona policy for that database.
+* `retention-policy` &ndash; Retention policy for that database.
-* `batch-size` &ndash; number of datapoints to buffer before writing.
+* `batch-size` &ndash; Number of datapoints to buffer before writing.
-* `batch-pending` &ndash; number of batches that may be pending in memory.
+* `batch-pending` &ndash; Number of batches that may be pending in memory.
-* `batch-timeout` &ndash; length of time to wait before writing the batch.
-If the batch size has not been reached, then a short batch will be written.
+* `batch-timeout` &ndash; Length of time to wait before writing the batch.
+If the batch size has not been reached, then, a short batch will be written.

 Each input source has additional properties specific to its configuration.
 They follow the same configurations for these services used in